nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1.6 Selecting a single recipe : `selectR` <a id="select-recipe"></a>
 Contributed by: Hieu

-Displays the information of a single recipe in full view.
+<br> Displays the information of a single recipe in full view.

 <br>  The image below is what Wishful Shrinking looks like after you have selected a specific recipe. <br><br>
 <img src="images/feature/recipe/SelectRecipeImage.png" width="550" height="300">